 Search for a target and usages within a project

-You can search for a target within a project, use different scopes to narrow your search process, exclude certain items from your search, find usages and occurrences.
+You can search for a text string within a project, use different scopes to narrow your search process, exclude certain items from your search, find usages and occurrences.

 If you need, specify the additional options.